briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 original_url:
 ---

 Many tutorials on object-oriented programming use geometric shapes because they think it's an easy way to start.
-It could be an easy way to start, but most people make it hard because they don't think about what a shape actually is, what they want it to do, and how it should relate to other objects.
+It could be an easy way to start, but most people make it hard because they don't think about what a shape actually is, what they want it to do, or how it should relate to other objects.

 * [Object-Oriented Coding in Python](https://freecontent.manning.com/object-oriented-coding-in-python/)
 * [Object-oriented Rectangle program](https://cboard.cprogramming.com/cplusplus-programming/154407-object-oriented-rectangle-program.html)